Pomodoro Technique - a Time Management Life Hack

-There are never enough hours in the day – tasks pile up and distractions seem endless.
+There are never enough hours in the day – task lists get piled up and distractions seem endless.
 Well, one way to improve your focus and boost your productivity is the Pomodoro technique.
 It is considered to be one of the most popular productivity methods.
 And is now available with the Luxafor productivity gadget.

 What is the Pomodoro technique?

-The technique has been around since the early 1990s and was invented by Francesco Cirillo, an entrepreneur and software developer, to help him focus on his studies during university.
+The technique has been around since the early 1990s and was developed by Francesco Cirillo, an entrepreneur and software developer, to help him focus on his studies during university.

-He had an idea to use a kitchen timer to track his work and study time.
+He had an idea to use a kitchen timer to break and track his study and work time.
 The timer was in the shape of a tomato, hence the name of this method was born.
 “Pomodoro” means “tomato” in Italian.

-The main concept behind the technique is to work in blocks of time, typically 25 minutes long (called pomodoro sessions), followed by a 5 minute break.
-When you complete four pomodoros, it’s time for a longer break of 20 to 30 minutes.
+The main concept behind the technique is to create blocks of work time, typically 25-minute long breaks (called Pomodoro sessions), followed by a 5-minute short break.
+When you complete four Pomodoros, it’s time for a longer break of 20 to 30 minutes.
 The cycle then repeats.

-Each pomodoro session should demand your full attention on one task, every break requires you to step away from your work to rest.
+Each Pomodoro session should demand your full attention on one task, every short break requires you to step away from your work to rest.

 Why does this technique work?